NATIONAL MASON JAR DAY

 However, we use these versatile vessels, this holiday delight in their existence and their utility.

 HOW TO OBSERVE #NationalMasonJarDay

 While Mason jars started as a way to preserve the bounty of our gardens, these jars are versatile.
 They come in a variety of styles, both old and new.

 Share all your favorite ways to use Mason Jars.
 Whether you fill them with your favorite recipes, a miniature fairy garden or hang them from a chandelier, show your appreciation for the Mason jar.
 Share your gardening and DIY gifts with friends and neighbors.
 Host a Mason jar crafting party.
 Transplant your favorite houseplant into a classic Mason jar and give it as a gift.

 However you celebrate, be sure to use #NationalMasonJarDay on social media.

 NATIONAL MASON JAR DAY HISTORY

-Misty Campbell-Olbert, the founder of Unboxing the Bizarre, founded National Mason Jar Day to celebrate a day that should have existed a long time ago!
+Misty Campbell-Olbert, the founder of Unboxing the Bizarre, founded National Mason Jar Day in 2017 to celebrate a day that should have existed a long time ago!
 Mason jars are synonymous with ingenuity, independence, and creativity – all things worthy of celebration!

 The Registrar at National Day Calendar® proclaimed National Mason Jar Day to be observed annually beginning in 2017.